-- Any nonresident student requesting reclassification to resident for tuition purposes must demonstrate financial independence. - Student has not and will not be claimed as an exemption for state and federal tax purposes by his/her parent in the calendar year the reclassification application is made and in any of the three calendar years prior to the reclassification application. - Student has not and will not receive more than seven hundred fifty dollars (\$750) per year in financial assistance from their parent in the calendar year the reclassification application is made and in any of the three calendar years prior to the reclassification application. - Student has not lived and will not live for more than six weeks in the home of their parent during the calendar year the reclassification application is made and in any of the three calendar years prior to the reclassification application. - Note: Students who receive a government scholarship and/or financial assistance should be viewed the same as state and federal financial aid, and athletics grants-is-aid; and should not be counted as parental support. - Effective Fall 2020 academic term, if the student meets at least one of the following criteria, the student does not have to meet the financial independence requirement.
-Student must provide the university admissions office supporting documents (e.g. state income tax returns, court documents, marriage certificate, military order form) that demonstrate they meet the criteria. - Dependent on a parent who has California residence for more than one year immediately preceding the residence determination date; - Enrolled in a graduate or postbaccalaureate program, regardless of age; - Turned 24 years of age by the residence determination date; - Married or registered domestic partner as of the residence determination date; - Active duty members serving in the U.S Armed Forces; - Veteran of the U.S. Armed Forces; - Legal dependent other than spouse or registered domestic partner; - Former ward of the court, foster youth or both parents are deceased; - Declared by a court to be an emancipated minor; or - Unaccompanied youth who is homeless or at risk of becoming homeless.
+- Any nonresident student requesting reclassification to resident for tuition purposes must demonstrate financial independence or meet one of the criteria to exclude financial independence from reclassification analysis.
+A student is considered financially independent if all three requirements are met: - Student has not and will not be claimed as an exemption for state and federal tax purposes by his/her parent in the calendar year the reclassification application is made and in any of the three calendar years prior to the reclassification application. - Student has not and will not receive more than seven hundred fifty dollars (\$750) per year in financial assistance from their parent in the calendar year the reclassification application is made and in any of the three calendar years prior to the reclassification application. - Student has not lived and will not live for more than six weeks in the home of their parent during the calendar year the reclassification application is made and in any of the three calendar years prior to the reclassification application.

+Note: Students who receive a government scholarship and/or financial assistance should be viewed the same as state and federal financial aid, and athletics grants-is aid; and should not be counted as parental support.

+Effective Fall 2020 academic term, if the student meets at least one of the following criteria, the student does not have to meet the financial independence requirement.
+Students must provide the university admissions office supporting documents (e.g. state income tax returns, court documents, marriage certificate, military order form) that demonstrate they meet the criteria.

+- Dependent on a parent who has California residence for more than one year immediately preceding the residence determination date; - Enrolled in a graduate or postbaccalaureate program, regardless of age; - Turned 24 years of age by the residence determination date; - Married or registered domestic partner as of the residence determination date; - · Active-duty members serving in the U.S Armed Forces; - Veteran of the U.S. Armed Forces; - Legal dependent other than spouse or registered domestic partner; - Former ward of the court, foster youth or both parents are deceased; - · Declared by a court to be an emancipated minor; or - Unaccompanied youth who are homeless or at risk of becoming homeless.